Introduction

 Purpose of Joint Compound

-Applying a thin layer of joint compound to the edges can help fill any small gaps and create a smooth transition between sheets.
+Putting a thin layer of joint compound on the edges helps fill small gaps and creates a smooth transition between drywall sheets.

 How to Apply

-Mix the joint compound according to the manufacturer’s instructions until it achieves a smooth consistency.
+Mix the joint compound according to the manufacturer’s instructions until it’s nice and smooth.

 Use a drywall knife to apply a thin layer over the edges where the drywall meets other sheets or surfaces.